flyingby/Awesome-Deepfake-Generation-and-Detection/README.md

 # We research Deepfake Generation and Detection

-This work focuses on the aspect of facial manipulation in Deepfake, encompassing **Face swap**, **Face reenactment**,  **Talking Face Generation**, **Face attribute editing** and **Foreign Detection**.
+This work focuses on the aspect of facial manipulation in Deepfake, encompassing **Face swapping**, **Face reenactment**,  **Talking Face Generation**, **Face attribute editing** and **Foreign Detection**.
 We believe this will be the most comprehensive survey to date on facial manipulation and detection technologies.
 Please stay tuned!😉😉😉

 ### ✨You are welcome to provide us your work with a topic related to deepfake generation or detection!!!